egberts/egberts.github.io-src/content/articles/vim-debugging.md

 openat(AT_FDCWD, "/home/john/.viminfo.tmp", O_WRONLY|O_CREAT|O_EXCL|O_NOFOLLOW, 0600) = 6
 ```

-You can see that Vim editor checks for many syntax files before it
+You can see that Vim editor checks for syntax files before it
 decided on `syntax/named.vim`.
-That decision was made
+That decision got made
 when `ftdetect/named.vim` detected a filename called
 `named.conf` using a filename/filetype detection.

 Back to the Reloading Key, put the following near at the end
 of your `~/.vimrc` of the file.

 ```vim